These Keto Mozzarella Sticks are crispy with a super cheesy center and delicious Italian seasoning flavors.

-In a plastic bag, add the pork rinds, close the bag, and roll a rolling pin onto it to crush the pork rinds into fine powder/crumb.
+In a plastic bag, add the pork rinds, close the bag, and roll a rolling pin onto it to crush the pork rinds into fine powder/crumbs.

 If it doesn’t work well, add the pork rinds in a mortar and pillar.

-Open the bag and add in the almond flour, garlic powder, grated parmesan, and Italian seasoning.
+Open the bag, add to it the almond flour, garlic powder, grated parmesan, and Italian seasoning.

 Finally, close the bag, shake to combine evenly, and transfer into a shallow bowl.